-The MLS (or Multiple Listing Service) is the database of homes that sites like Redfin and Realtor.com use, as well as all the major brokerages like Keller Williams and John L. Scott.
+The MLS (or Multiple Listing Service) is the database that real estate agents enter all of their listings in, and use when showing buyers homes.
+Popular sites like Redfin and Realtor.com pull their data from the MLS, as well as all the major brokerages like Keller Williams, Remax, and Coldwell Banker.

-Typically, listing your home on the MLS is a job for a seller’s agent, but if you’re looking to save some money when selling your home, you can hire a flat fee MLS listing service to put your home on the MLS where it can then be discovered by other house hunters online.
-Flat fee MLS listing services charge a flat fee to list your home on the MLS, and usually, this flat fee is much less spendy than hiring a full-service agent.
+Typically, listing your home on the MLS is a job for a listing agent, but if you’re looking to save some money when selling your home, you can hire a flat fee MLS listing service to put your home on the MLS where it can then be discovered by other house hunters online.
+These listing services usually charge a flat fee to list your home on the MLS, and that fee is usually substantially less than working with a full service agent.

 Do Flat Fee MLS Listings Work?

 Paying someone a flat fee to list your home on the MLS absolutely works in the sense that they’ll simply enter in all the required fields online, take their fee, and leave the rest up to you (and chance).
-While they do occasionally have other services such as advertising online or setting up a website for your home, for the most part, you are on your own.
+While these services occasionally have other offerings such as advertising online or setting up a website for your home, for the most part, you are on your own.

 What are the benefits of a Flat Fee MLS?

-If you as the seller are willing to do a little legwork to save a bit of money, the benefits of a flat fee MLS listing service are pretty excellent.
-Because most homebuyers begin their search for a home online, paying for the opportunity to have yours included on most major home search sites means you don’t have to work as hard to advertise for the sale of your home.
+If you’re an experienced seller that doesn’t need representation, and you’re willing to do a little legwork to save on commissions, the benefits of a flat fee MLS listing service can seem appealing.
+Because most home buyers begin their search for a home online, paying for the opportunity to have yours included on most major home search sites means you don’t have to work as hard to advertise for the sale of your home.

-Your house will be included on most major home search sites and ready to reach relevant audiences.
-Becuase the majority of homes are found online, using an MLS listing service allows you the freedom to sell your home yourself while still being visible to millions.
+Your house will be included on most major home search sites to reach relevant audiences.
+Using an MLS listing service give you the opportunity to sell your home yourself while still being visible to millions.

-Beyond that, using a flat fee MLS listing service means you are able to save (on average) between 3-4% of what your home sells for .
-This doesn’t mean that you should skip out on offering a 2-3% commission for the buyer’s agent , as an incentive for them to show your home to the buyer, however.
-Offering this ensures that your home is shown to the right people.
+Beyond that, using a flat fee MLS listing service means you are able to save (on average) between 2-3% of what your home sells for .
+This doesn’t mean that you should skip out on offering a 2-3% commission for the buyer’s agent , as an incentive for them to show your home to the buyer.
+Offering buyer’s agent commission ensures that your home is shown to the right people.
 And who knows!
 Maybe you’ll end up selling to an unaffiliated buyer, and get to keep the buyer’s commission as well!